kreyzeguillian/Programming-Assigments/Exploratory-Data-Analysis_Draft/readme.md

 ***Exploration Question 6.1 How do the numbers of tracks in spotify_playlists, deezer_playlists, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?
 Based on the output, spotify seems to significantly overwhelm the two other playlist in terms of playlist count.
 This means that it is spotify that favor the most popular tracks.***

-The following groups the data with common *"key"* and *"mode"* values:
+The following groups and sums the data with common *"key"* and *"mode"* values:
 ```python
 # Groups and sums the common values in 'key' with the exception of 'unrecorded' values
 key_streams_group = df[df['key'] != 'unrecorded'].groupby('key')['streams'].sum().reset_index()